-The action filters and transform tasks (Pivot and Aggregation tasks) in Bionic Rules provide field-to-field mapping support as well.
+The action filters and transform tasks (Pivot and Transformation tasks) in Bionic Rules provide field-to-field mapping support as well.

-Bionic transformation Pivot and Aggregation tasks enable Admins to GroupBy Date and Datetime fields by applying custom functions such as Day, Week, Month, Quarter, and Year.
+Pivot and Transformation tasks in Bionic Rule enable Admins to GroupBy Date and Datetime fields by applying custom functions such as Day, Week, Month, Quarter, and Year.